Lord's Supper in Reformed theology: Reformation

+"up to Christ in a spiritual feeding upon his body and blood".
+His beliefs of the Lord's Supper aligned with those of John Calvin.
+Suzanne McDonald, a professor of Systematic and Historical Theology at Western Theological Seminary, summarizes John Knox's theology: "That spiritual feeding on Christ, through union with him in his ascended humanity by the Spirit, is held out for us as we eat and drink the bread and wine."

 The Reformed confessions of faith, official statements of the beliefs of Reformed churches, followed the view that Christ is really present in the Supper.
-They either took Calvin's view that the signs of bread and wine are instrumental in communicating grace, or Bullinger's symbolic parallelism.
+This includes the Second Helvetic Confession (Continental Reformed), Westminster Confession (Presbyterian), Thirty-Nine Articles (Anglican), and Savoy Declaration (Congregationalist).
+They either took Calvin's view that the signs of bread and wine are instrumental in communicating grace, or Bullinger's symbolic parallelism—both of which fall under the category of a 'real spiritual presence of Christ in the Eucharist'.
 Some of the German-language Reformed confessions seem hesitant to make the sacrament a means of grace, but they all maintain that there is a union between the outward signs of the sacrament and the inward grace signified.
-Reformed orthodox theologians also continued to insist on Christ's real presence in the Supper, while denying against Lutherans that his body is locally present.
+Reformed orthodox theologians also continued to insist on Christ's real presence in the Supper, while denying against Lutherans that his body is substantially present in the elements.